 - And eating while driving

 When we engage with these distractions, we’re more likely to “phase out” and drive-by instincts alone.
-Many drivers engaging with these triple-threat distractions lose focus and don’t even realize their in danger until the moment of impact.
+Many drivers engaging with these triple-threat distractions lose focus and don’t even realize they're in danger until the moment of impact.